sarahwxie/GoodTunes/README.md

 You can view the automatic update feature by clicking on the **signup** button accessed via the homepage and creating an account.
 If you run the SELECT statement after creating an account you'll see your new account appear in the database.

 # 1/15 Individual + Scrum Master Grading
-Ida Mobini: I created the songs database and passed it into main.py so the search function would work.
+Ida Mobini: I created the songs database and passed it into main.py so the search function would work, as well as coded a for loop and retrieved the user input using POST methods.
 Find my work in [main.py](main.py) and [songs.py](songs.py).
 * Individual Grading: 4/5

 Sarah Xie: I created the sqlite database and integrated it with [main.py](main.py) and [signup.html](templates/signup.html).
 I also created a custom functions file [custom.py](custom.py) for custom functions, inclduing an apology function that throws errors when users provide incorrect inputs.
 This required learning SQLite syntax.